lsnidero/keycloak-spid-provider/README.md

  1. In the Keycloak admin console, select the *Authentication* item from the left menu;
  2. In the *Flows* tab, select *First Broker Login* and then click *Duplicate*;
  3. Set the name of the new flow to *First broker login SPID*;
- 4. In the newly created *First broker login SPID* set the *Requirement* column radio button of the *Review Profile (review profile config)* execution to *DISABLED*.
+ 4. In the newly created *First broker login SPID* set the *Requirement* column radio button of the *Review Profile (review profile config)* execution on *DISABLED*.
 This makes sure that at the first successful login the user will not be prompted to confirm his email address;
  5. Search for the *First broker login SPID Handle Existing Account* hierarchy entry and click on the *Add Step* command on the right by pressing the "+" button;
  6. Choose the provider *Automatically Set Existing User* and click *Add*;
- 7. With the up/down arrows, move the new execution above the *Confirm Link Existing Account* entry and set it to *Required*;
+ 7. With the up/down arrows, move the new execution above the *Confirm Link Existing Account* entry and set it on *Required*;
- 8. Set the *Requirement* column radio button of the *Automatically Set Existing User* execution to *Required*;
+ 8. Set the *Requirement* column radio button of the *Automatically Set Existing User* execution on *Required*;
- 9. Set both the *Confirm Link Existing Account* and the *First broker login SPID Account Verification Options* radio buttons to *Disabled*.
+ 9. Set both the *Confirm Link Existing Account* and the *First broker login SPID Account Verification Options* radio buttons on *Disabled*.

 The result should be something like this: